 Welcome to the exciting world of GPS satellite navigation!
 We know you're anxious to begin finding your way with this space-age technology, but we have a favor to ask.
-Before you grab the GlobalMapTM and begin installing it, please give us a moment or two to explain how our manual can help you get the best performance from your high-resolution, high-performance GPS+WAAS chart recorder.
+Before you grab the GlobalMap® and begin installing it, please give us a moment or two to explain how our manual can help you get the best performance from your high-resolution, high-performance GPS+WAAS chart recorder.

 First, we want to thank you for buying a Lowrance GPS unit.
 Whether you're a first time user or a professional navigator, you'll discover that your GlobalMap is easy to use, yet capable of handling demanding navigation tasks.
-When you team your unit with our custom mapping software MapCreate[TM] 6, you have an incredible combination.
+When you team your unit with our custom mapping software MapCreateTM 6, you have an incredible combination.
 No other consumer GPS mapping system on the market offers so much information and so many features in one package.

-Our goal for this book is to get you on the road or out to the woods and water fast, with a minimum of fuss.
-Like you, we'd rather spend more time traveling and less time reading the manual!
+Our goal for this book is to get you on the road fast, with a minimum of fuss.
+Like you, we'd rather spend more time navigating and less time reading the manual!